How To Stop The Repossession Of Your House

-This process involves court action, and bailiffs attending your property to evict you.
+The process of house repossession involves court action and bailiffs attending your property to evict you.
 However, it’s definitely a last resort – repossession usually occurs after three or more consecutive missed payments, and lenders will always try to arrange an alternative repayment plan with you to clear your incurred arrears and costs.
-The only exception to this are lenders who provide finance to high-risk candidates (those with low credit scores) as they will usually take action after two missed payments.
+The only exception to this are lenders who provide finance to high-risk candidates (those with low credit scores); they will usually take action after two missed payments.

 If it’s confirmed that your house will be repossessed, or you’ve just found out this is a possibility and you’d like to know how the stages of the process work, you can find the house repossession process outlined below.

 Please note that you should continue to propose alternative, reasonable ways to repay your arrears and mortgage to your lender all throughout the repossession process – it’s possible they will agree to a repayment plan at any point up until the day of eviction.
 Remember, repossession is a last resort for lenders.